claceio/clace/README.md

 The deployment features supported currently by Clace are:

-- Backend app code run in a [security sandbox](https://clace.io/docs/applications/appsecurity/#security-model), with allowlist based permissions.
+- Backend app code runs in a [security sandbox](https://clace.io/docs/applications/appsecurity/#security-model), with allowlist based permissions.
 - [No build step](https://clace.io/docs/app/overview/#app-lifecycle), the development artifacts are ready for production use.
 - Support for github integration, apps being directly deployed from github code.
-- Database backed application file system, for atomic version updates and rollbacks.
+- Database backed file system, for atomic version updates and rollbacks.
 - Zero downtime application updates.
 - Scalable backend, all performance critical code is in Go, only application handler code is in Starlark.
 - Support for domain based and path based [routing](https://clace.io/docs/applications/routing/#request-routing) at the app level.